kkcrouch808/kkcrouch808.github.io/essays/smart-questions.md

 - **Clear, descriptive title**: For example, *“Why does my SQL query return duplicates despite GROUP BY clause?”*
 - **Minimal, complete code/data**: Just enough schema and queries to reproduce the issue.
 - **Context and environment**: Database engine, version, and input dataset.
-- **Expected vs actual behavior**: What result the asker expected, what actually happened.
+- **Expected vs actual behavior**: What result was expected, what actually happened.
 - **Evidence of effort**: The asker has tried debugging, simplified their case, and still encounters the problem.

 ### Positive Outcomes
-- The community can quickly identify the mistake (e.g., misuse of `DISTINCT` or `JOIN` conditions).
+- The community can quickly answer the question.
 - Less back-and-forth clarification is needed.
 - The thread remains useful for future readers facing similar issues.
 - Answers tend to be precise, detailed, and upvoted.

-This aligns directly with Raymond’s principles: *be precise, do your homework, and provide context*.
+This person did their homework, and provided context.

 ---